gabrieleteotino/bluish-capsule/content/project/jobsearchlog/4-resume/2-resume-model.md

 }
 ```

 The user will be able to link a resume to a job and later update the resume.
-The version permits to recover the correct document for each job application.
+The versioning permits to recover the correct document for each job application.

 We will also use some view models